Effectiveness and detection of denial of service attacks in Tor: Effectiveness of the attack

 \subsection{Theoretical results}

 We give a theoretical assessment of the effectiveness of the denial-of-service attack in this section.
-To do so, we fix the parameters describing the attacker and consider the following experiment: \begin{enumerate} \item Choose a client at random. \item The client repeatedly chooses a path according to the path-selection algorithm described earlier until he choses a successful path. \begin{itemize} \item The path is unsuccessful if it is compromised or controlled and killed by the attacker. \item The path is successful otherwise. \end{itemize} \item If the client chooses~$K$ unsuccessful paths for some fixed~$K$, then he gives up. \end{enumerate} We say that the attacker eventually controls the client's path if the client chooses a successful path that is controlled by the attacker.
+To do so, we fix the parameters describing the attacker and consider the following experiment conducted by an imaginary client: \begin{enumerate} \item The client repeatedly chooses a path according to the path-selection algorithm described earlier until he choses a successful path. \begin{itemize} \item The path is unsuccessful if it is killed by the attacker (such a circuit must be compromised or controlled). \item The path is successful otherwise. \end{itemize} \item If the client chooses~$K$ unsuccessful paths for some fixed~$K$, then he gives up. \end{enumerate} We say that the attacker eventually controls the client's path if the client chooses a successful path that is controlled by the attacker.
 We can then ask what the probability is that the attacker eventually controls the client's path.

 We wish to focus on the parameters~$g$, $e$, $\permitprob$, and $\killprob$.
 To do so, we fix $\gamma=.70$, $\eta=.40$, and $\zeta=.30$, values that we measured on the deployed Tor network in mid June~2011 (so we assume that the attacker's nodes do not have a significant impact on the total guard or exit bandwidth fraction).